sveetch/Optimus/docs/install.rst

     pip install optimus_foundation

-Note that this plugin does not support *Foundation 4.x* yet.
+But note that currently this plugin only support *Foundation 3.x*.

-See *Create a project* in the usage documentation for details on its usage.